oscarbranson/latools/docs/_sources/users/beginners/1-getting-started.rst.txt

 All the functions of latools are now accessible from within the ``la`` prefix.

-.. tip:: To run code in a jupyter notebook, you must 'evaluate' the cell containing the code. to do this, type:
+.. tip:: To run code in a Jupyter notebook, you must 'evaluate' the cell containing the code. to do this, type:

 	* [ctrl] + [return] evaluate the selected cell.
 	* [shift] + [return] evaluate the selected cell, and moves the focus to the next cell